Phuire-Research/Stratimux/StagePlanner.md

           selector: counterSelectCount,
           expected: 2
         },
-        // Requires debounce, because the previous action is of the same type, but runs only once.
+        // Requires throttle, because the previous action is of the same type, but runs only once.
-        debounce: 1
+        throttle: 1
       });
       // }
     }, (concepts, dispatch) => {